 Serotones have several songs which have racked up over 10,000 plays on Spotify, with ‘Into the Sky’ reaching 22,000 at the time of writing.
 They’ve headlined gigs at the famous Fibbers, and with new music incoming you can be sure they’ll headline a few more.

 Nominated for the Yorkshire Gig Guides Outstanding Emerging Artist awards, Violet Contours are well on their way to becoming one of York’s biggest acts.
 Their track ‘Electric Bodies’ has over 32,000 plays on Spotify at the time of writing, so expect to see them in some of York’s biggest venues in the future.

-If you’re planning a trip to York, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to York, don’t forget to book an Advance ticket via our website or our Train Tickets app .
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.